Dakos Crete recipe

 What used to be poor people's food is now served as a starter in restaurants in Crete.
 Dakos used to be a food that fishermen, shepherds or sailors ate in Crete.
 All they needed was paximadi, a rusk that has a very long shelf life.
 Then they put tomatoes, feta cheese, olives, capers and - depending on the taste - garlic on it.
 The rusk from Crete is much harder than the one, we know in Germany.
 Paximadi is hard to eat, if it is not soaked.
 Therefore, it was first soaked in water, and then olive oil was drizzled over it.

 Original Paximadi is made from barley flour.
-However, since we couldn't find it in our shops, we prepared our Dakos recipe with toasted bread rolls made from wheat.
-But you can also go to Amazon and order Wheat Paximadi *, if you want to prepare Dakos more authentically.
+However, since we could not find it with us, we prepared our Dakos recipe with toasted bread rolls made from wheat.
+However, you can also go to Amazon Wheat Paximadi * order if you want to prepare Dakos more authentically.
 We toasted our bread halves and then topped them with the original ingredients as they are used in Crete.
 What you need for this:

 Ingredients for the Dakos Recipe

 This is How you Prepare Dakos

 Toast the bread halves.
 If you use Paximadi for Dakos, this is not necessary.
 Then you drip olive oil on the bread.
 With Paximadi it is advisable to soak it with a little water beforehand.

 Cut the tomatoes into small pieces and then let them stand a little so that they release juice.

 Then you first put tomatoes and then pieces of cheese on the bread halves.
 Dribble some more olive oil over it.
 Then you put olives and capers on it.
 Season the whole thing with oregano, salt and pepper and add a few drops of olive oil.